tutors-sdk/tutors-reference-manual/unit-1-fundamentals/note-10-properties/note.md

 *(llm* instead of *course* in the route).
 Your course may need to re-deployed with the latest tutors-publish for this to be available.

-This llm makes available the following assets:
+This Llm page makes available the following assets:

 - A link to a markdown version of the entire course, as a singe standalone page
 - A link to a zip archive of all Talks in the course